ArcaneOracle/backer-registration-form/README.md

-# player registration form
+# backer registration form
  This is a simple player registration form, built with HTML and Tailwind.

 # Hi, I'm Deon! 👋
 ## 🚀 About Me
 I'm currently learning front-end web-development.
 I started coding as a hobby since May of 2022 and aspire to do it professionally one day.

 I fell in love with web-development because of all the different challenges you face and all the ways you get to be creative, as well as all the different solutions there are for the same problem.
 ## Other Common Github Profile Sections